 If you have been noticing a musty smell in your home, it could be a sign of mold growth.
 This is often one of the first indicators that there is an issue with mold in the home.
 If this happens, make sure to remember where you have noticed this odor, as it can help pinpoint where the mold may be growing.
 Then, check for visible signs of mold growth in that area.

 The musty odor may also be a sign of moisture issues, as mold thrives in moist environments.
-Check for any leaks or standing water and address them immediately to prevent further mold growth.
+Check for any leaks or standing water and address them immediately by contacting a company like Protegrity Restoration to prevent further mold growth.

 2. Visible mold growth

 Mold can range in color from black to green to white.
 Regardless of the color, if you see any kind of mold growth on surfaces in your home, it should be addressed immediately.
 Mold may also appear as discoloration or dark spots on walls or other surfaces.

 If you do see visible mold growth, it is important to not touch or disturb it.
 Doing so can cause mold spores to spread, leading to further growth and contamination.
 The best course of action is to hire professionals to remove the mold for you.
 Additionally, mold may also be growing in hidden areas such as behind walls or under floorboards.
 If you suspect this may be the case, consider hiring a professional mold inspection and remediation company.